sourey/sourey/README.md

 - 🧪 Experimenting with new libraries and frameworks
 - 📚 Reading tech blogs and articles
-- 🦀 [Thinking about] Trying out Rust
+- !Golang Trying out Golang